asitaslan/AsitAslan/README.md

 <h3 align="center">Hi 👋 all, I'm Aşıt.</h3>
-<h6> I was born in Ağrı.
-I grown up at that city untill 18 age.
-Then I lived in İzmir and work there as a cook almost two years.
-After that I decided go university and I started at Karabuk University department of Computer engineering.
-I graduated in June 2021.
-For more information you are curious about me, you can contact me at the contact information below.</h6>
+<h6> For more information you are curious about me, you can contact me at the contact information below.</h6>

-- 🔭 I’m currently working on **Mobile project which I took as a freelance**
+- 🔭 I’m currently working on **My own mobile**

-- 🌱 I’m currently learning and working on **Data science Projects**
+- 🌱 I’m currently learning and working on **Machine Learning **

 - 📝 I regularly write articles on [https://medium.com/@asitaslan95](https://medium.com/@asitaslan95)